tekkaman/TKSmartMonkey/README.md

 -------------
 1. The problems mentioned above all have been resolved.
 1. It was written in objc which makes TKSmartMonkey really efficient.
-2. You need not add any codes into your own project, you just need inclue TKSmartMonkey source files into your project and compile it, and then it just works.
+2. You don't need add any codes into your own project, you just need inclue TKSmartMonkey source files into your project and compile it, and then it just works.
 3. With crash log support, once your program crash, you can always get the symbolicated crash log.
 4. You need not connect you device with the computer, you can test your program at any location and